huggingface/blog/open-source-llms-as-agents.md

 }
 ```

-For comparison, we have also evaluated GPT3.5 and GPT4 on the same examples using LangChain's [OpenAI specific function calling agent](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/openai_functions_agent).
+For comparison, we have also evaluated GPT3.5 and GPT4 on the same examples using LangChain's [OpenAI-specific agent](https://github.com/langchain-ai/langchain/tree/021b0484a8d9e8cf0c84bc164fb904202b9e4736/libs/langchain/langchain/agents/openai_functions_agent).
-Since this uses their own function calling template, on which they were fine-tuned, this means the OpenAI models should be at their top performance.
+Since this uses their own function-calling template, on which they were fine-tuned, this means the OpenAI models should be at their top performance.

 ### Results

-Since the open-source models were not specifically fine-tuned for calling functions in the given output format, they are at a slight disadvantage to the OpenAI agents.
+Since the open-source models were not specifically fine-tuned for calling functions in the given output format, they are at a slight disadvantage compared to the OpenAI agents.

-Despite this, some models perform really well!
+Despite this, some models perform really well! 💪

 Here’s an example of Mixtral-8x7B answering the question: